-Templates let you create a project that includes all the tasks, comments, and due dates you need to complete.
-Why reinvent your project each time.
+Templates let you create a project once that includes all the tasks, comments, and due dates you need to complete and then easily reuse that project when you need it.

 10. Incredible Support Team

-In addition, they are a team who practices what they preach when it comes to productivity advice.
+In addition, their team practices what they preach when it comes to productivity advice.
 They even use Nozbe to make Nozbe better by sharing projects, commenting, and delegating tasks within their team.